ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/user.md

 ## VALID UNTIL Clause

-Allows you to specify the expiration date and, optionally, the time for a user.
+Allows you to specify the expiration date and, optionally, the time for user credentials.
 It accepts a string as a parameter.
 It is recommended to use the `YYYY-MM-DD [hh:mm:ss] [timezone]` format for datetime.
+By default, this parameter equals `'infinity'`.

 Examples: